 If you are using CGroups and want more information on CPU performance, you can review the statistics available in the /cgroup/cpu/yarn/cpu.stat file.

-3. Using CPU Scheduling to Allocate Resources
+3. CPU Scheduling

 This chapter describes how to allocate shared CPU and memory resources among users and groups in a Hadoop cluster.